NikhilGopale3008/NikhilGopale3008/README.md

 - 👋 Hi, I’m @Nikhil Gopale
 - 👀 passionate about career in Data Analytics..
-- 🌱 I’m Currently Doing Master's in Data science and Big Data Analytics..
+- 🌱 Hold Master's in Data science and Big Data Analytics..
--
+- Working As Data Scientist
 -

 <!---